nikhilgautam96/Javascript/Notes/[1]_Intermediate_js/[5]_Asynchronous_JS/_1_Promises.md

 -   In consuming a promise, we avoid Inversion of control.
 -   whenever we call a function that returns a promise, we get a promise object that can be stored in any variable just like any other JS object.
 -   Q. will js wait for the promise to be resolved if it involves any asynchronous piece of code ?
-    -   JS will wait only if promise involves a synchronous piece of code, otherwise not.
-    -   ie. if we have `setTimeout()` in the callback provided to the promise constructor, it will be sent to `runtime` and execution of global code will continue.
-    -   but if we have suppose very long loop in the callback then js will wait till the loop finishes then it will continue with code execution inside the promise callback.
+    -   JS will wait only if promise involves a synchronous piece of code, otherwise not. - ie. if we have `setTimeout()` in the callback provided to the promise constructor, it will be sent to `runtime-api` and execution of global code will continue. - but if we have suppose very long loop in the callback then js will wait till the loop finishes then it will continue with code execution inside the promise callback.
 -   Technically when promise gets resolved we execute some functions.
 -   we can use `.then()` function on the promise object, to `bind/register` the functions we want to execute once we fulfill a promise.
 -   The `.then()` function will only be called when the `promise is fulfilled`.